 The Law Society Children Law Accreditation Scheme (also known as the Children Panel)

-Ian Walker has been a member of the Law Society Children Law Accreditation Scheme since 1996.
+Ian Walker, Kim Stradling, Sandy Powell and David Howell-Richardson have each been a member of the Law Society Children Law Accreditation Scheme for over 20 years..

 Parents are entitled to FREE representation in Care Proceedings REGARDLESS OF MEANS.